ketut-garjita/data-engineering/Hadoop.md

     $ cp etc/hadoop/.xml input bin/hadoop jar share/hadoop/mapreduce/hadoop-mapreduceexamples-3.3.6.jar grep input output 'dfs[a-z.]+'
     $ cat output/

-If everything runs as expected, you will see an output directory showing some output, which shows that the sample command worked.Format File System.
+If everything runs as expected, you will see an output directory showing some output, which shows that the sample command worked.

 ### 4.2 Enable Passwordless SSH for Hadoop user